 Read Craig's review of the Dismounting Ceremony before you go which includes a lot more pictures and goes into detail about the best place to stand, and the best time to arrive etc. You might like to visit our page about other military parades in London as well.

 > Craig’s review of this event – “If you want to watch some pomp and pageantry but don't like big crowds, or you've got a little kid who can't stand around for an hour without needing a wee, then how about this one -- this is the parade for people with no patience.
 You only need to give this one thirty minutes from start to finish so you can squeeze it in between some other attractions.
 It takes plac… continued”

-Changing the Guard, at Horse Guards – Every day Changing the Guard at Horse Guards is similar to the ceremony that takes place at Buckingham Palace, but takes place every day of the year and in all weathers.
-And seeing as it takes place just half-an-hour before the main event, you might like to catch both on the same day.
+Changing the Guard at Horse Guards – Every day – Changing the Guard at Horse Guards is similar to Buckingham Palace but it's less crowded and takes place every day

 Changing the Guard at Buckingham Palace – 1 May to 30 Jun 2019 – Changing the Guard at Buckingham Palace is one of the must-see sights in London for every tourist's itinerary.

 Beating Retreat, on Horse Guards Parade – 5 to 6 Jun 2019 – Beating Retreat is a floodlit pageant of military music and drill on Horse Guards Parade, ending with a salute to the Queen.

 Trooping the Colour, at Horse Guards – 8 Jun 2019 – Watch a parade of soldiers and bands marching down The Mall in 'Trooping the Colour', to celebrate the Queen's birthday.

 Ceremony of the Keys – Tower of London – Every night – The Ceremony of the Keys is the traditional locking up of the Tower of London and has been taking place every night for 700 years